eChook/documentation/troubleshooting/README.md

 # Troubleshooting

+This section contains troubleshooting articles for known issues as they become apparent.

+Start by opening the page that matches your issue, work through the checks in order, and then contact us if the guides do not resolve the problem.

-We'll add articles here as and when issues become apparent.
-If you have an issue and the troubleshooting guides haven't helped, please get in touch on the forum or the webchat.
+If you still need help, please get in touch on the forum or the webchat as soon as possible.